 Civitas does not knowingly collect any personal information from children under the age of 13, and children under 13 are not permitted to register for or use our services.
 If we become aware that a child under age 13 has provided us with personally identifiable information, we’ll delete it, unless another exception such as parental consent applies.

-We store personal information about website visitors and subscribers within the European Economic Area (the “EEA”), the United States and other countries and territories.
+We store personal information about website visitors and subscribers within the European Economic Area (the “EEA”), the UK, the United States, and other countries and territories.
 As a US-based company, to facilitate our operations, we may transfer and access such personal information from the United States, and other countries where our trusted third-party vendors may reside.

 If you are visiting our Sites or use our Services from the EEA or other regions with laws governing data collection and use, please note that you are agreeing to the transfer of your personal information to the United States and other jurisdictions in which we operate.
 By providing your personal information, you consent to any transfer and processing in accordance with this Policy.